-In May 2016, we launched Physician Muscle Health Formula®, a proprietary formulation containing Fortetropin® and sold the product directly to physicians to distribute to their patients who are focused on wellness.
-The Company relaunched the product as part of its longevity marketing strategy at the anti-aging conference in Las Vegas, Nevada in December 2019.
-We recorded \$4 and \$6 in net revenue relating to this product for the three months ended March 31, 2020, and March 31, 2019, respectively.

-In March 2017 we launched Qurr®, a Fortetropin®-powered product line is available in direct-to-consumer platform.
-We recorded \$2 and \$14 in net revenue for the three months ended March 31, 2020 and March 31, 2019, respectively.
+In May 2016, we launched Physician Muscle Health Formula[®], a proprietary formulation containing Fortetropin[®] and sold the product directly to physicians to distribute to their patients who are focused on wellness.
+The Company relaunched the product as part of its longevity marketing strategy in December 2019.
+In March 2017 we launched Qurr[®], a Fortetropin[®]-powered product line that is available on our direct-to-consumer platform.
+We recorded \$10 and \$32 in net revenues for the six months ended June 30, 2020 and June 30, 2019, respectively, for our longevity product lines.

 In March 2018, we launched Yolked®, a Fortetropin®-powered product which is NSF Certified for Sports, and developed and marketed to collegiate and professional athletes who want to increase their muscle size and performance with an all-natural advanced nutrition product.
-We recorded \$51 and \$68 of net revenues for our Yolked® product line for the three months ended March 31, 2020 and March 31, 2019, respectively.
+The Company recorded \$104 and \$121 of net revenues for the six months ended June 30, 2020 and June 30, 2019, respectively, for our Yolked® product line.

-In June 2018, we launched our Fortetropin® based pet product Myos Canine Muscle Formula® ("MCMF").
-Two veterinarian hospitals had previously performed some informal observational studies with older dogs experiencing muscle atrophy and observed positive results after taking our pet product.
-We believe that the positive feedback received from the veterinarian community, together with the positive results from our study with Kansas State University, will enable us to grow our domestic pet business product line.
-In July 2019 we launched a version of MCMF called VET Strength to focus on veterinarians and their dog patients.
-We recorded \$216 and \$61 of net revenues for our MCMF® product line for the three months ended March 31, 2020 and March 31, 2019, respectively.
+In June 2018, we launched our Fortetropin[®] based pet product Myos Canine Muscle Formula® ("MCMF").
+Two veterinarian hospitals had previously performed some informal observational studies with older dogs experiencing muscle atrophy and saw positive results after taking our pet product.
+We believe that the positive feedback received from the veterinarian community, together with the positive results from our Kansas State University study, will enable us to grow our pet business product line.
+The Company recorded \$477 and \$150 of net revenues for the six months ended June 30, 2020 and June 30, 2019, respectively, for our MCMF product line.

-In November 2019, we launched our white label business, working with manufacturers to create new brands and products using Fortetropin® as the foundation.
-We recorded \$17 of net revenues for the three months ended March 31, 2020.
+In November 2019, we launched our white label business, working with manufacturers to create new brands and products using Fortetropin[®] as the foundation.
+We recorded \$28 of net revenues for the six months ended June 30, 2020.

 We continue to pursue additional distribution and branded sales opportunities.
 There can be no assurance that we will be able to secure distribution arrangements on terms acceptable to the Company, or that we will be able to generate significant sales of our current and future branded products.
-We expect to continue developing our own core branded products in markets such as functional foods, sports and fitness nutrition and rehabilitation and restorative health and to pursue international sales opportunities.
+We expect to continue developing our own core branded products in markets such as functional foods, sports and fitness nutrition and restorative health and to pursue international sales opportunities.

-The Company currently relies on one third-party manufacturer to produce Fortetropin®.
+The Company currently relies on one third-party manufacturer to produce Fortetropin[®].
 This manufacturer purchases all the necessary raw materials from suppliers and coordinates any additional production steps with third-parties.
 We have multiple vendors for blending, packaging and labeling our products.
 The Company is pursuing other alternatives in order to build a more robust supply chain going forward.